journalprivacyconfidentiality/jpc-docs/sop/02_SOP_latex_galley.md

 ```
 - compile the PDF in Overleaf
 - commit to Github
 - Download the manuscript (which should be called `jpc-manuscript-NNN.pdf`) from Overleaf, and upload it **as galley** in the JPC manuscript system.
+Label the document `PDF`.
 - Notify the Managing Editor